 We’ve introduced hot-desking recently but it doesn’t seem a great idea now.
 What alternatives do we have other than moving to larger office space?

 Hot desks were never my favourite solution in shared work environments!
 Much better is a range of spaces provided in a ratio that takes account of user tasks – a team-based solution.
 Moving to such an approach and building a range of occupancy protocols that reflects the need for a more formalised approach to hygiene for the individual may go a long way to addressing the understandable concerns of individuals.
 Coupled with an informed adoption of a rota system supported by a desk booking solution (where “everyone has to come to the office”) can also help where there is anticipated to be space shortages.

-It might be possible to negotiate the temporary use of adjacent empty space if that is available.
-I can think of a couple of instances where there is empty space next to a tenant occupier and extending into this space on a temporary basis could allow a business to continue trading, ensuring the tenant stays.
+It might be possible to negotiate the temporary use of adjacent space if that is available.
+I can think of a couple of instances where there is space next to a tenant occupier and extending into this space temporarily could allow a business to continue trading, ensuring the tenant stays.

 In my opinion hot-desking is not really appropriate until a vaccine is found and delivered.
 Moving to a larger office is not the answer and more creative solutions need to be found.

 Need help with your post-COVID office?
 Get in touch with the experts to ensure your office space is compliant, safe and prioritises staff health.